gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/Getting-Started-Guide.md

 5. Link to view Code diff in Jira

 **Git Integration Panel**
-6. Commit Count
-7. Option to Create a branch directly from a Jira Issue.
-Associated Branches with change comparison count to main repository branch.
+6. Option to Create a branch or Pull Request directly from a Jira Issue
-8. Option to Create a Pull/Merge request directly from a Jira Issue.
-Associated Pull/Merge Requests with status
+7. Associated Branches and Pull requests with PR Status Icon.